 West End State School expansion Page ContentThe West End State School (WESS) has experienced significant enrolment growth over recent years, with more than 1,100 students enrolled at the school.
-To accommodate enrolment growth, the Queensland Government is investing in new infrastructure to meet the demand for additional educational facilities at the school.To facilitate this expansion, the Department of Education has acquired properties directly adjacent to the existing WESS campus.Concept designCox Architecture was appointed as the architects for expansion of WESS in January 2019.The concept designs have been developed in close collaboration with the school to ensure their vision for the expansion and connection to the existing campus is realised.The designs maximise flexible and open areas, will provide exciting new teaching and learning spaces and include valuable outdoor play environments for students.
-The planned designs also create a campus heart to connect the existing facilities with the new buildings.Stage 1 will provide a new learning facility on the corner of Horan and Ambleside streets.Stage 2a will include the administration and library building and an additional learning facility which will be located on Ambleside Street.Stage 2b will include a performing arts centre on the corner of Horan and Vulture streets plus an undercover carpark.To create the connected campus, Horan Street has been closed between Vulture Street and Ambleside Street to become part of the school grounds to ensure a safe and contiguous school environment is created.
+To accommodate this growth, the Queensland Government is investing in new infrastructure to meet the demand for additional educational facilities at the school.To facilitate this expansion, the Department of Education has acquired properties directly adjacent to the existing WESS campus.ConstructionHutchinson Builders were appointed as the construction contractors in October 2019 and construction commenced in November 2019.Infrastructure designationInfrastructure designation for the WESS expansion was granted by the Honourable Cameron Dick MP, Minister for State Development, Manufacturing, Infrastructure and Planning, and gazetted on 18 October 2019.A copy of the decision notice is available on the Department of State Development, Manufacturing, Infrastructure and Planning’s website.Concept designCox Architecture was appointed as the architects for expansion of WESS in January 2019.The concept designs have been developed in close collaboration with the school to ensure their vision for the expansion and connection to the existing campus is realised.The designs maximise flexible and open areas, will provide exciting new teaching and learning spaces and include valuable outdoor play environments for students.
+The planned designs also create a campus heart to connect the existing facilities with the new buildings.Stage 1 will provide a new learning facility on the corner of Horan and Ambleside streets.Stage 2a will include the administration and library building and an additional learning facility which will be located on Ambleside Street.Stage 2b will include a creative learning centre on the corner of Horan and Vulture streets plus an undercover carpark.To create the connected campus, Horan Street has been closed between Vulture Street and Ambleside Street to become part of the school grounds to ensure a safe and contiguous school environment is created.
 This former street scape will be transformed into outdoor spaces for play and learning.Master planThe master plan was released in November 2018 for community feedback.
 The concept designs build on the master plan and feedback received from the school and local community has been considered in the development of the design.Project stagingThe project will be delivered in stages with stage 1 to be completed in 2020, and stage 2 completed for 2022.As part of the detailed design, a traffic management plan is also being developed.
-Construction of stage 1 will commence in 2019 following Infrastructure Designation approvals being granted.